Money gives you the ultimate power to rule this world. A bitter fact that gets more highlighted at the time of filing bankruptcy.

 Cent Jackson is just one example.
 There are hundreds of rich people who use Chapter 11 bankruptcy as a trump card to dispose of debts accumulated through their extravagant lifestyle.
 Rihanna, Larry King, Nicholas Cage, NFL players, M.C.Hammer, Michael Jackson, Mike Tyson; the list goes on and on.

-.
+A recent study by the National Bureau of Economic Research found that one in 6 NFL players get bankrupt within 12 years of retiring from the league.
 The figure is little shocking since an average NFL player makes $3.2 million throughout his career.
 Their huge income doesn’t stop him from filing bankruptcy.
 And he doesn’t suffer like the ones with few resources after filing bankruptcy.
 What all these players do is reorganize their assets and get rid of debts.
 But, if you look at the poor folks, you’ll see a completely different financial picture there.

 Rich people can afford to get bankrupt.
 They have enough financial means to get over it.
 But what about those people who struggle every day to put foods on the table?